devansh-29-glitch/mindos/README.md

 Developed by **Devansh Sharma**
 Guided by research on **Bayesian brain theory**, **predictive processing**, and **synthetic cognition**.

-> “An operating system for thought — running entirely inside Python.”
+> “An operating system for thought, running entirely inside Python.”

 ---